Alias: Hack Sprint

 ✥ ✥ ✥

 The Development Team can choose items it wants from the Product Backlog, to define its own Sprint Backlog and Sprint Goal, to shape their own Product Increment, without respect to the usual practice of honoring the Product Owner’s ordering.
 In this way, the Development Team members really get to do what they want and it will keep them motivated.
 If there is something more important coming up from the Product Backlog, then the Team Sprint can wait for a suitable moment.
-However, the team should not postpone it indefinitely, but agree on a concrete target date for the next one.
+However, the team should not postpone the Team Sprint indefinitely, but instead agree on a concrete target date.